studentdotjs/javascriptAlgorithms/README.md

 1. Convert Integer To String.
 1. Largest Swap.
 1. Concatenate First and Last Name into One Reversed String.
+1. Return the Last Element in an Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)